Overview of EB-5 Investor Program

 Moreover, the EB-5 process usually involves a team of professionals including the immigration lawyer, overseas consultant for assisting facilitating the documents and communication with other experts, business lawyer, tax expert, investment adviser, and an overseas banker.

-If you are looking for a Chicago based immigration lawyer who has extensive knowledge of EB-5 green card, please contact us for a consultation.
+If you are looking for a Chicago EB5 immigration lawyer who has extensive knowledge of EB-5 green card, please contact us for a consultation.